-Many who want to learn how to make money in retirement turn to their hobbies as jumping off spots for launching a small business.
+Many who want to earn money in retirement turn to their hobbies as jumping-off points for launching a small business.
 Here are some ways to make money in retirement by turning your hobby into a successful business.

 “There was nothing in the marketplace that effectively solved my daily problem of searching for my misplaced keys,” she explained.
 “It had to be something anyone could use and be reliable.
 I didn’t want another electronic/tech device to complicate my life.”